What to know about Hurricane Milton as it churns toward Florida's Gulf Coast

 What if I have travel plans to Florida?

-Tampa International Airport said it halted flights Tuesday morning, posting on X that it is not a shelter for people or their cars.
-And nearby St. Pete-Clearwater International Airport said it is in a mandatory evacuation zone and would close after the last flight leaves Tuesday.
+Tampa International Airport halted flights Tuesday morning, posting on X that it is not a shelter for people or their cars.
+And nearby St. Pete-Clearwater International Airport said it is in a mandatory evacuation zone and closed after the last flight left Tuesday.
+It said all flights were canceled Wednesday and Thursday.

 Credit: AP